arianjafari1/Sdl2C-VisualStudio.gitignore/README.md

 # Sdl2C-VisualStudio.gitignore
-Gitignore file for projects that use SDL2, C++ and the Visual Studio IDE.
+Gitignore file for projects that use SDL2 library, C++ and the Visual Studio IDE.